mjhoefer/mjhoefer.github.io/_pages/projects.md

 - Structured reflection across developed theories of need/well-being/motivation to generate a new kind of datasource - structured representations of a life

 Publications and Presentations for this Project
+- [DIS Conference Paper](https://dl.acm.org/doi/10.1145/3563657.3596120) reporting on results from a mixed-methods technology probe study
-- [Working paper](michaelhoefer.com/files/Hoefer_Systems_of_Need.pdf) on visualizing systems of need and satisfaction
+- [Old Working paper](michaelhoefer.com/files/Hoefer_Systems_of_Need.pdf) on visualizing systems of need and satisfaction
 - [Lightning Talk at the vis4good workshop](https://youtu.be/eo22Xg6MCmk?t=10286) (Representing Systems of Need and Satisfaction)
 - [Talk at Networks 2021](https://www.youtube.com/watch?v=ST3IXtL88OY) (The Individual as Network: Multilayer Intra-individual Ego Networks)
 - [Poster at IC2S2 2020](michaelhoefer.com/files/need_net_abstract.pdf) (Networks for Understanding Human Need)

-Current Status:
-- Preparing to launch a multi-modal structured reflection study, using both survey and think-aloud methodology.
-This will inform a software prototyping effort in Fall 2022.

 Co-Tracking to Direct Attention in Interpersonal Perception